 A dual-channel encoder produces two incremental outputs.
 These two outputs are generally in quadrature (90° phase separation) relationship to each other.
 They are typically referred to as Channel A and Channel B.

-An incremental encoder is a device which provides a series of periodic signals due to mechanical motion.
+An incremental encoder is a device that provides a series of periodic signals due to mechanical motion.
 The number of successive cycles corresponds to the resolvable mechanical increments of motion.

-The index is a separate output generated by a special track which produces a single cycle (or transition change) at a unique position or positions such as center, home, zero, or reset point.
-Sometimes referred to as a marker pulse.
+The index is a separate output generated by a special track that produces a single cycle (or transition change) at a unique position or positions such as center, home, zero, or reset point.
+Sometimes referred to as a "marker pulse."